rabbitmq/rabbitmq-website/site/clustering.md

 Some distributed systems
 have leader and follower nodes.
 This is generally not true for RabbitMQ.
 All nodes in a RabbitMQ cluster are equal peers: there are no special nodes in RabbitMQ core.
-This topic becomes more nuanced when [queue mirroring](ha.html) and plugins are taken into consideration but for most intents and purposes, all cluster nodes should be considered equal.
+This topic becomes more nuanced when [quorum queues](quorum-queues.html) and plugins are taken into consideration but for most intents and purposes, all cluster nodes should be considered equal.